I’ve worked with a chief instructor in Krav Maga who also happens to be a black belt in Muay Thai and a pretty good amateur MMA fighter.

 - Sparring pads

-No, most Krav Maga techniques are not allowed in MMA as they are too dangerous.
+Krav Maga is not allowed in MMA because it's too dangerous.
 Techniques like groin kicks and eye gouges can leave serious injuries, and MMA has strict rules when it comes to these.

 Krav Maga is better than Karate when it comes to self-defense, but it’s difficult to compare the two.
 Karate is much more of a competitive sport with rules, but it also takes a lot longer to learn the techniques and earn your belts.

-No, Krav Maga isn’t illegal, but using excessive force in a non-self defense situation is.
-If you’re in imminent threat for your life or wellbeing, then Krav Maga street fighting techniques would not be classed as illegal.
-The same is the case with any form of martial art.
+If there's an imminent threat to your life or wellbeing, then Krav Maga street fighting techniques would not be considered illegal.
+The same goes for any form of martial art.

 Have You Made A Choice Between Krav Maga vs. MMA?